Oh it's been so busy!! I have been teaching AND taking classes. What a blast!

 Hi, I'm Riki, wife to a wonderful husband and mommy to Maddie, our Havanese.

 I have a passion to shop for found objects and incorporate them into my work.
 I love traveling all over the world to find these pieces.
-I am a mixed media jewelry artist, creating one of a kind pieces that will hopefully bring a smile to those who wear them.
-I have a passion for creating, making it more than a day job, its a lifetime of fun.
+I am a mixed media jewelry artist, and instructor.
+I'm having a ball meeting people from around the globe through teaching.